constantAmateur/TargetedCN/README.md

 # TargetedCN
 A R package to infer copy number states from targeted capture data.
+Used to call CN changes from targeted sequencing data in [7].

 ## Using the package